-Make-up exams, quizzes and/or tests are given at the discretion of the instructor.
-They are generally given only in medical emergencies or severe personal crises.
+Make-up exams, quizzes and/or tests are given at the discretion of the instructor, in medical emergencies or severe personal crises, with prior notice, and appropriate documentation.
 Some missed labs or other activities may not be able to be accommodated.
 Please consult with your instructor.